 Cognitive behavioral therapy (CBT) is a time-tested and well-studied method of mental health counseling that has proven successful in the treatment of substance abuse disorders and mental health management.
 CBT stresses the role of thinking in how we feel and what we do.
 It is based on the belief that an individual’s thoughts, rather than people or events, cause our negative feelings.
 Ultimately, clients learning CBT develop skills to prevent mood problems, intrusive thoughts, and problematic behaviors from diminishing their quality of life.

 The goal of CBT is to control and change thinking, actions, and feelings with the help and guidance of a therapist.
 The therapist assists the client in identifying, and testing the reality of, and correcting dysfunctional beliefs underlying his or her thinking.
 The therapist then helps the client modify those thoughts that flow from them.
 CBT has been clinically proven to help clients experiencing depression, anxiety, and substance abuse and addiction to gain mental strength within themselves to overcome addiction and the compulsions that come with it.
 CBT is not faith-based, and instead relies upon the patient’s own cognitive abilities to consciously overcome psychological motivations toward drug and alcohol abuse.
-Do you have questions or concerns?
-Our intake coordinators will answer them.

 The goals of Cognitive Behavioral Therapy is: